Isasumi Shrine

 Treasure Hall

-Located on the east side of the main shrine of Isasumi Shrine, it is said to have been planted by Tenkai High Priest in 1558.
+Located east of the main hall of Isasumi Shrine, it is said that the Tenkai High Priest planted this tree in 1571 (Tenshō 6) while visiting his hometown, praying for his mother’s recovery from illness.

-It is a large tree with a trunk circumference of over 4 meters and is designated as a Fukushima Prefecture Green Cultural Asset.
+This large tree, with a trunk circumference of approximately 5 meters, is designated as a Fukushima Prefecture Green Cultural Property.